atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/real-timesearch.md

 The time when the cache was populated with the results from the airline.
 When "acceptCacheIfTimeout" is "false" then the `refreshTime` will be "null".

-{% hint style="info" %}
-**Points to note for real-time search:**

-* This function will only be opened by Atlas after understanding the requirements.
-* The content of the RQ and RS remains the same.
-Once the search response is received, the exact same flow needs to be followed for verify, book and pay process.
-The end-points for these services also remain the same.
-* The timeout duration is 120s
-* As this is a LIVE search, we would recommend that the airline filter is used during the search process to speed-up the response.
-* Please contact your Business Development Director or Account Manager if you require access to this functionality.
-{% endhint %}

 **`routings` Array <**[**Routing Element**](search.md#route-element-schema)**>**

 The array of the routings include suitable flights and fares.
 Click [<mark style="color:red;">here</mark> ](search.md#route-element-schema)to check the schema